hungao/kendo-docs/api/javascript/ui/multiselect.md

     });
     </script>

+### fixedGroupTemplate `String|Function`

+The [template](/api/framework/kendo#methods-template) used to render the fixed header group.
+By default the widget displays only the value of the group.

+### groupTemplate `String|Function`

+The [template](/api/framework/kendo#methods-template) used to render the groups.
+By default the widget displays only the value of the group.

 ### height `Number`*(default: 200)*

 The height of the suggestion popup in pixels.
 The default value is 200 pixels.